-139 Clarified under what conditions used tanks may be installed as part of an UST system.
+&lt;sup>139 Added prohibition that, after effective date of the rule, used tanks may not be installed as part of an UST system.

-140 Clarified process for certifying and reporting installations of UST systems and tanks when applying for a license, including what documentation must be submitted.
+&lt;sup>140 Clarified process for certifying and reporting installations of UST systems and tanks when applying for a license, including what documentation must be submitted.

-141 Added requirement that the manufacturer's installation checklist must be completed and submitted with the license application.
+&lt;sup>141 Added requirement that the manufacturer's installation checklist must be completed and submitted with the license application.